The Enduring Power of the Māori Kākahu

 • Color Symbolism: In traditional Māori culture, color held deep significance.

 • Black (Pango/Mangu): Represents the earth, the underworld (Te Pō), potential, and the unseen.
-It is a color of great depth and authority.
+It is a color of great depth and authority, often associated with the realm of the ancestors.

 Beyond the Battlefield: Kākahu in Ceremony and Social Hierarchy